muratk5n/thirdwave/en/README.md

 ---

-:) James Bond's grave at Faroe Island
+:) James Bond's grave at Faroe Islands

 Spoiler: the last movie has Bond die there.
 The island now uses it as touristic attraction.